Gardening Plants & Flowers Shrubs

 6. Care for the Plant

 Spread a 3-inch layer of landscape mulch around the transplant.
-But keep the mulch a few inches away from the base of the tree or shrub to promote air circulation and to discourage rodents from nibbling on the trunk.
-(Rodents become emboldened by the cover mulch provides.)
-Then, water well.
-Frequent watering is essential when transplanting shrubs and trees, especially during the first summer.
+Keep the mulch a few inches away from the base of the tree or shrub to promote air circulation and to discourage rodents from nibbling on the trunk.

 Layer of landscape mulch covering newly transplanted tree